skurhse/trans-hotlines/README.rst

 Trans  Hotlines
 ===============

-- An active list of hotline web resources for trans and questioning people.
+- An active list of hotline resources for trans and questioning people.

 - All hotlines are 100% free and confidential.